 Presiding Board Meeting

 The Chairman of the Board shall normally preside at meetings of the Board.
-In the absence of both the Chairman, the first order of business at the Board meeting shall be the appointment, by the Board members present, of a presiding Board member to chair the meeting.
+In the absence of both the Chairman and Vice Chairman, the first order of business at the Board meeting shall be the appointment, by the Board members present, of a presiding Board member to chair the meeting.

 ARTICLE 8: MEETING MINUTES, PUBLIC RECORDS